 Shimano have announced their XTR response to the 2011 XX line-up from SRAM.
-While these two gigantic ‘S’ companies battle it out for top honours in their top-flight X-dubbed ranges it seems that in many ways it’s the rider who is benefitting from what is a ferocious contest.
+While these two gigantic ‘S’ companies battle it out for top honours in their top-flight X-dubbed ranges it seems that in many ways it’s the rider who is benefiting from what is a ferocious contest.

 If you have plenty of money of course.